hivesolutions/viriatum/README.md

 ## Benchmarking

-* Most of the information presented in this site [gwan benchmark](http://gwan.ch/en_apachebench_httperf.html) is applicable for benchmarking Viriatum
+* Most of the information presented in [gwan benchmark](http://gwan.ch/en_apachebench_httperf.html) is applicable for benchmarking Viriatum

 ## Debugging